codingkatty/types-of-variation/README.md

 Here's a section where a yap about the code, so I can refresh my memories about them.

 ## Supabase ⚙️
 I've used Supabase to store all the info for the experiment.
 For the table, recorded data are `id`, `age`, `height/bloodtype` and `time`.
 I've learned a lot through this project, and this will definately help me in the future.
+(Note: The environment variables couldn't be accesed for some reason.
+I've tried multiple ways to possibly fix it, but it did not work at last.
+So, I couldn't really learn much about Vite here.)

 ## Filter and Cookies 🍪
 Too prevent spamming and fake information, some filters were made to prevent information such as too *unbelieveable* values (such as negative height or non-human age).
 To not have dulplicates from same people, there's a cookie that could track if you've done the survey.
 It could be bypassed easily, though, by just deleting cookies.